She wasn’t what you would call beautiful. She was just a red-haired

 The room was antiseptically clean, neat and white.

 Not even a magazine or a chair.
-Just the hospital-type bed and the
+Just the hospital-type bed and

-long ago of your early childhood.
+in the long ago of your early childhood.

-I stared at the ceiling over the bed, trying to
+I stared at the ceiling over the bed, trying

-make it look as if I were doing my job.
+to make it look as if I were doing my job.
 You think about hanging

 TV sets on the ceiling, only you just don’t do it.